Protect Forms with CSRF Token in PHP

 </html>

-Create an error file which displays an error message when CSRF token verification in PHP fails.
+Create an error file that displays an error message when CSRF token verification in PHP fails.

 errors/csrf.php